jpuigcerver/PyLaia/README.md

 **PyLaia is a device agnostic, PyTorch based, deep learning toolkit for handwritten document analysis.**

+**Development has moved under [Teklia's maintainship](https://gitlab.teklia.com/atr/pylaia).
+Please head over there if you want to use PyLaia.**

 **It is also a successor to [Laia](https://github.com/jpuigcerver/Laia).**

 [![pipeline status](https://gitlab.teklia.com/atr/pylaia/badges/master/pipeline.svg)](https://gitlab.teklia.com/atr/pylaia/-/commits/master)